U.S. Route 17 in South Carolina: Georgia state line to Charleston

+Charleston to Georgetown

-In Charleston, US 17 traverses the Ashley River Drawbridges and comes onto the Charleston Peninsula, being routed north of the historical areas of the city.
-The first portion is at-grade and has a few traffic-signals for flow purposes.
-This section of the route is named the "Septima P. Clark Parkway".
+In Charleston, US 17 traverses the Ashley River Drawbridges and comes onto the Charleston Peninsula, being routed north of the city's historical areas.
+The first portion is at-grade and has a few traffic signals for flow purposes.
 Upon reaching the eastern terminus of I-26, US 17 becomes controlled-access and above grade as it approaches the Cooper River via the Arthur Ravenel Jr. Bridge and the stretch of US 17 in Charleston is infamous among locals for its traffic congestion, especially on weekday mornings.

 Upon crossing the river, the highway enters Mount Pleasant at grade and is signalized for several miles up through the second interchange with I-526 and connecting roads to the Isle of Palms and Sullivan's Island.
-The road leaves the Charleston metro area by entering the Francis Marion National Forest and going through the rural communities of Awendaw and McClellanville on its northeastern journey to Georgetown.
+The road leaves the Charleston metropolitan area by entering the Francis Marion National Forest and going through the rural communities of Awendaw and McClellanville on its northeastern journey to Georgetown.
 US 17 crosses the marsh-lined Santee River as it enters Georgetown County.
-After going around the city of Georgetown, US 17 crosses eastward over the Waccamaw / Pee Dee river system before making a northward turn along the Grand Strand.
+After going through Georgetown, US 17 crosses eastward over the Waccamaw–Pee Dee river system before making a northward turn along the Grand Strand.

+Georgetown to the North Carolina state line

-The last component of US 17 runs close to the Atlantic, beginning at the Hobcaw Barony and DeBordieu, passing by Pawleys Island and going past the Litchfield beaches and Murrells Inlet.
-It then enters into Horry County and passing Garden City, Surfside Beach, and arriving in Myrtle Beach.
-US 17 splits here between a business route and the standard route, which remains west of the beach and tourist areas served by Business 17.
+The last component of US 17 runs close to the Atlantic Ocean, beginning at Hobcaw Barony and DeBordieu Colony, passing by Pawleys Island, and going past the Litchfield beaches and Murrells Inlet.
+It enters Horry County.
+It passes Garden City, Surfside Beach, and arrives in Myrtle Beach.
+US 17 splits here between a business route and the standard route, which remains west of the beach and tourist areas served by US 17 Business.
 The roads rejoin north of the city and continue as US 17 through Atlantic Beach, North Myrtle Beach, and Little River where the South Carolina Welcome Center can be found across from the intersection with SC 179 before crossing into North Carolina.
-The portions from Murrells Inlet to the state line are quite congested at times, though the soon to be constructed Interstate 73 should assist in alleviating many traffic issues.
+The portions from Murrells Inlet to the state line are quite congested at times, though the soon to be constructed I-73 should assist in alleviating many traffic issues.